gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Assembly.md

 2) Run the calculate_N50.pl script.
 What is your assembled scaffold N50?

+3) How many genes did you annotate with Glimmer?

-3) Write a paragraph interpreting the quality of your genome assembly.
+4) Write a paragraph interpreting the quality of your genome assembly.
 What other metrics or analyses would you use to determine whether your assembly is "good"?